duzhewang/ProgrammingNotes/SQL.md

 - UPDATE: the UPDATE statement is used to modify the existing records in a table.
   ``UPDATE table_name SET column1 = value1, column2 = value2, ...
 WHERE condition;``

-- DELETE - deletes data from a database
+- DELETE: The DELETE statement is used to delete existing records in a table.
+``DELETE FROM table_name WHERE condition;``

 - INSERT INTO - inserts new data into a database